sruthi-kasturi/DICOM-Deep/README.md

 ## Dataset

-The dataset used in this project consists of 223 DICOM images provided in a zipped folder (`Dicom Images.zip`).
+The dataset used in this project consists of 223 DICOM images.
 The images are processed to sort, extract the middle slice, and visualize them using lung and bone window settings.

 ### Example File